raspberrypilearning/sorting-hat-lesson/lesson-1/worksheet.md

-# Make a Sorting Hat
+# Lesson 1 - Make a Sorting Hat

 In this lesson you'll use Python and the Pibrella to create a Sorting Hat application on the Raspberry Pi, so that when you press the button on the Pibrella, it will speak the name of a randomly selected house.